Straight Razors: Tips on Getting the Ultimate Shave

 - Third, you get a cleaner shave --- literally.
 With a straight razor there isn’t gunk getting clogged in the head.
 And a clean razor means those micro abrasions, nicks, and cuts have less chance of getting infected.

 No wonder it is the ultimate in wet shaving.
 So want to get started?
-Here are a few tips.
+Here are a few tips from an expert.

 Pro-tip #3 – Care for your strop